 See IRS’s Publication 15 – Employer Tax Guide for more information on federal withholding.

-Employers are required to report newly hired employees and re-hired employees (separated from the employer for at least 60 consecutive days) with the Vermont Department of Labor.
+Employers are required to report newly hired employees (and re-hired employees that have been separated from the employer for at least 60 consecutive days) with the Vermont Department of Labor.
 Reports of a new hire are required within 10 days from the first date of employment or rehire.

-The form can be submitted online, by mail:
+The form can be submitted online, or by mail:

 Vermont Department of Labor New Hire Reporting